 Other useful links:

-I am delighted that my translation from the novel Savaşın Çocukları (Children of War) is a winner in the PEN presents Europe Awards for 2015.
+After my English translation of the Turkish novel Savaşın Çocukları (Children of War) was a winner in the PEN presents Europe Awards for 2015, Neem Tree Press expressed an interest in having the whole book translated.
 The book is set on Crete before the outbreak of World War One and is one of my all time favourite novels.
-You can read my submission and the other five wonderful translations on the PEN website.
+The book has now been published in English and is available in traditional and e-book formats.
+It is available from all major book stores.
+Here is a link to more information about the book on Neem Tree Press website: Children of War.

 An insightful article by Benjamin Moser about the difficulties faced by foreign writers in getting published in English.
 Whilst bookshops across the world are brimming with the latest English bestsellers, sadly the interest is not reciprocated.